CashewSan/Central-Economy/README.md

 2. Do the usual for adding a mod to your server.
 3. Load the **Everon-CentralEconomy.ent** world provided in CentralEconomy in Workbench, create your gamemode setup, and add the **CE_WorldValidationComponent** to your world's gamemode entity (very important).
   - If you have an existing world you want to add this mod to, you'll have to copy the tier zones from the Everon-CentralEconomy.ent world, or create your own tier zones.
 Either way, **CE_WorldValidationComponent** must exist in the gamemode!
-  - CE_WorldValidationComponent parameters can be adjusted, look further below for info on how to do so.
+  - CE_WorldValidationComponent parameters can be adjusted, look [here](https://github.com/CashewSan/Central-Economy?tab=readme-ov-file#ce_worldvalidationcomponent-attribute-parameters) for info on how to do so.
 4. Run the server ONCE to generate the CE_ItemData.conf file (file can be found in your server profile folder, and goes $profile/CentralEconomy/CE_ItemData.conf).
 5. Configure your config file to your liking or copy & paste the [default file](CE_ItemData.conf), that I provided, into it and adjust where needed. **ADJUSTMENTS MUST BE MADE WITHIN WORKBENCH** (To do so, add the file to your Workbench profile folder, and open Central Economy in Workbench to edit it)
    - Parameters go as followed: